LangbaseInc/langbase-examples/examples/ascii-software-architect/README.md

-![ASCII Software Architect AI Agent by ⌘ Langbase][cover]
+![ASCII Software Architect Chatbot by ⌘ Langbase][cover]

 ![License: MIT][mit] [![Fork to ⌘ Langbase][fork]][pipe]

-## Build an ASCII Software Architect AI Agent with a Pipe — ⌘ Langbase
+## Build an ASCII Software Architect Chatbot with a Pipe — ⌘ Langbase

-This chatbot is built by using an AI Agent (pipe) on Langbase, it works with 30+ LLMs (OpenAI, Gemini, Mistral, Llama, Gemma, etc), any Data (10M+ context with Memory sets), and any Framework (standard web API you can use with any software).
+This chatbot is built by using an agentic pipe on Langbase, it works with 30+ LLMs (OpenAI, Gemini, Mistral, Llama, Gemma, etc), any Data (10M+ context with Memory sets), and any Framework (standard web API you can use with any software).

 Check out the live demo [here][demo].